mbhynes/nomnom/README.rst

 What ``nomnom`` does
 ~~~~~~~~~~~~~~~~~~~~

-``nomnom`` is all about image (ingestion) and labelling based on user browsing behaviour on websites you chooses to monitor.
+``nomnom`` is all about image ingestion and labelling based on user browsing behaviour on websites you chooses to monitor.

 So if you go to website X often enough to see images and want to store/label them for fine-tuning a stable diffusion model, you might have a use case for it.
 These `weirdos <https://www.unstability.ai/>`_ probably do.

 What ``nomnom`` doesn't do
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``nomnom`` isn't a tool like `Label Studio <https://labelstud.io/>`_, which is cool but starts from having an image dataset.

-If you need an image labelling tool for an existing dataset, Label Studio is way better---but you could use ``nomom`` as a tool to add images to datasets for Label Studio, e.g. by streaming images from your browser to a server that writes them to a storage bucket.
+If you need an image labelling tool for an existing dataset, Label Studio is way better---but you could use ``nomom`` to add images to datasets for Label Studio, e.g. by streaming images from your browser to a server that writes them to a storage bucket.

 Features